zhangy10/px4-firmware/boards/modalai/rb5-flight/PRIORITIES.md

 Debug SLPI "going silent" after some period of time
 - Create a heartbeat task in slpi_proc to send out a periodic hello world message
 - Need a full meta build to run crash analysis portal (QCAP)

-Create a debian package to load everything onto target
-- Verify with a fresh 8.1 installation
+- Try to get gdb going to SLPI

 ## Secondary

-GPS driver via USB-to-UART dongle
+GPS driver via QUP18

 Logging bringup